 9. A LEGENDARY CINEMATOGRAPHER HELPED STRETCH WALL·E TO NEW TECHNICAL HEIGHTS.

 Cinematographer Roger Deakins, who has been nominated for a whopping 12 Oscars, served as a visual consultant on WALL·E, helping the animators figure out how to make the movie look like it was filmed with actual cameras.
-“Very often, animated films feel like they’re recorded in some kind of computer space,” noted producer Jim Morris.
+“Very often, animated films feel like they’re recorded in some kind of computer space,” producer Jim Morris noted.
 “We wanted this film to feel like cinematographers with real cameras had gone to these places and filmed what we were seeing.
 We wanted it to have artifacts of photography and to seem real and much more gritty than animated films tend to be.”

 10. THERE ARE EASTER EGGS GALORE!

 It’s a Pixar movie, so you know there are a lot of Easter eggs.
 Among them: Hamm the pig and Rex the dinosaur from Toy Story, plus Mike Wazowski from Monsters, Inc., can be seen in WALL·E’s truck near the beginning of the film.
 Skinner’s scooter from Ratatouille and the Pizza Planet truck are rusting in one of Earth’s many trash heaps.
-A reference to “A113,” a classroom at CalArts where many Pixar animators studied, can be found in every Pixar movie, and WALL·E gives it what Stanton calls its “most obvious” placement: As the name of the directive that states humans can never go back to Earth.
+A reference to “A113,” a classroom at CalArts where many Pixar animators studied, can be found in every Pixar movie, and WALL·E gave it what Stanton called its “most obvious” placement: as the name of the directive that states humans can never go back to Earth.
 And when WALL·E creates a statue of Eve, the lamp he uses for her arm is none other than the star of Oscar-winning Pixar short Luxo Jr.